sawsew467/sawsew467/README.md

 I'm Tran Van Bao Thang, a passionate Front-end Developer with over 2 years of experience crafting cutting-edge web applications.

 Project Demos:
-  1. FPT University Exam Management - A comprehensive platform designed to enhance the efficiency of exam management and organization at FPT University Da Nang
+  1. FPT University Exam Management
+- A comprehensive platform designed to enhance the efficiency of exam management and organization at FPT University Da Nang
 - Link: https://dev.nextexam.tech/
 - You can log in by this Google account: thangtvb.test@gmail.com / Passw0rd/1
 - Please don't edit the data inside, it is going to go live
   2. Monde Forain
+- The e-commerce classifieds project allows users to list and sell a variety of items through a user-friendly online platform.
 - Link: https://mondeforain.com/en
+  3. Wetex
-  3. Wetex - A supply chain and manufacturing platform for fashion brands
+- A supply chain and manufacturing platform for fashion brands
 - Link marketing site: https://wetex.com.vn/
 - Link client's product: https://wetex.tekup.vn/en